chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 This toolkit contains a programs for writing documentation about Chromatic Solfege.

-Chromatic Solfege is an extension of traditional solfege system which is generally known as *"do re mi"*.
-Solfege is using name system which is based on the diatonic scale while Chromatic Solfege is based on the twelve note chromatic scale.
-Note names of Chromatic Solfege go as *"do di re ri mi ..."*
+Chromatic-Solfege is an extension of traditional solfege system which is generally known as *"do re mi"*.
+Solfege is using name system which is based on the diatonic scale while Chromatic-Solfege is based on the twelve note chromatic scale.
+Note names of Chromatic-Solfege go as *"do di re ri mi ..."*

 This system is designed for describing this new solfege system.
-This system automates writing documents which consists both normal text data and musical score written by Chromatic Solfege's note names.
+This system automates writing documents which consists both normal text data and musical score written by Chromatic-Solfege's note names.
 This system implements the automation by writing JavaScript script programs.

 This system contains programs to perform following tasks :